sebastianfrie/amazon-test/README.md

 ------------------------------------------------------------

-Test Scenario
+Test Scenarios
 -------------
-The automated test covers the following business scenario:
+The automated test suite covers two business scenarios for a new Amazon user:

-As a new Amazon user, the test performs the following steps:
+Scenario 1: Basket Total Calculation
-- Search for the cheapest Snickers and Skittles products
-- Add the cheapest items to the basket
+  Search for the cheapest Snickers and Skittles products Add the cheapest items to the basket
-- Validate that the basket total is calculated correctly
+  Validate that the basket total is calculated correctly

+Scenario 2: Checkout Redirection
+  Search for the cheapest Snickers and Skittles products Add the cheapest items to the basket
-- Proceed to checkout and verify that without an account the user is redirected to the registration page
+  Proceed to checkout without being logged in
+  Verify that the user is redirected to the registration/sign-in page

 ------------------------------------------------------------